OfficeDev/office-js-docs-pr/docs/reference/overview/visio-javascript-reference-overview.md

 `Visio.run()` executes a batch script that performs actions on the Visio object model.
 The batch commands include definitions of local JavaScript proxy objects and `sync()` methods that synchronize the state between local and Visio objects and promise resolution.
 The advantage of batching requests in `Visio.run()` is that when the promise is resolved, any tracked page objects that were allocated during the execution will be automatically released.

-The run method takes in session and RequestContext object and returns a promise (typically, just the result of `context.sync()`).
+The run function takes in session and RequestContext object and returns a promise (typically, just the result of `context.sync()`).
 It is possible to run the batch operation outside of the `Visio.run()`.
 However, in such a scenario, any page object references needs to be manually tracked and managed.

 ## RequestContext